y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 ## Feature-based slicing

 When a Zustand store grows too large, split it into slices based on features such as functional areas.

 :::{warning}
 Follow the principle of separation of concerns:
-✅ Do: Slice by feature. e.g., query configuration, query results, or query controller.
+- Do: Slice by feature. e.g., query configuration, query results, or query controller.
-❌ Don't: Slice by type. e.g., one file for all values or one file for all actions
+- Don't: Slice by type. e.g., one file for all values or one file for all actions
 :::

 Each slice should be self-contained and represent a coherent unit of application functionality.

 ## Store access patterns

+There are three ways to access Zustand stores, each with its own use cases.

 ### Inside store creation